 The Banking Litigation Law Review: Australia

-The Australian banking landscape has undergone extensive transformation in recent years, particularly following the 2018 Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry (the Royal Commission).
-While globally the litigation and regulatory environment, within which all banks must now operate, has become increasingly complex, the legislative and cultural reforms triggered by the Royal Commission – and the resulting impacts on financial institutions operating in Australia – have been particularly pronounced.
+The Australian banking landscape has undergone extensive transformation in recent years, particularly following the 2018 Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry (the Royal Commission) and the subsequent introduction of a broad suite of related legislative forms, many of which have directly targeted the banking and financial services industry.

 Key recent updates in Australian banking litigation are detailed below.

 Noteworthy cases commenced or determined in recent times are discussed below.